17 July 2020

 CONSULTATION RESULTS REPORT DEFERRED

 It was originally proposed that the Council would consider a report on the consultation results at the Environment, Transport and Sustainability (ETS) Committee on 17 March.
-On 2 March, in response to a question from the SAPC Core Group, the Council Officers confirmed that the target date for consideration of the report by ETS Committee was now 5 May 2020.
+On 2 March, in response to a question from the SAPC Core Group, the Council Officers confirmed that the target date for consideration of the report by ETS Committee was now 5 May 2020 but that meeting has also now been cancelled due to the Coronavirus crisis.
 See our meetings page for details.

 26 February 2020